 By Dina Kyriakidou and Harry Papachristou

-ATHENS (Reuters) - The Greek government defended its new austerity package from attacks in parliament on Friday, saying it was the only way to stave off bankruptcy, and vowed to pass it into law before the month is out.
+ATHENS (Reuters) - The Greek government defended its new austerity package from attacks in parliament on Friday, saying it was the only way to stave off bankruptcy, and made a new call for opposition parties to back the plan.

-The ruling socialist party has 156 deputies in the 300-seat house but growing numbers of its members are expressing unease at proposals including cutting spending and raising taxes to reduce the deficit by 6.5 billion euros more this year than first planned.
+The ruling Socialist party has 156 deputies in the 300-seat house but growing numbers of its members are expressing unease at proposals including cutting spending and raising taxes to reduce the deficit by 6.5 billion euros more this year than first planned.

-Papandreou is fighting hard to rally not only opposition parties but also his reluctant PASOK party behind the economic plan, a condition for getting more aid from international lenders who bailed out Greece last year with a 110 billion euro ($160 billion) loan.
+Papandreou is fighting to get not only opposition parties but also his reluctant PASOK party behind the strategy, a condition for receiving more aid from international lenders who threw Greece a 110 billion euro ($160 billion) emergency funding lifeline last year.

 European officials are still trying to work out a plan which hits private investors for some of the cost of the new funding plan, expected to be worth around an additional 120 billion euros including 30 billion from sales of Greek state assets.

-(Additional reporting by Angeliki Koutantou; Writing by Dina Kyriakidou; Editing by Mike Peacock)
+(Additional reporting by Angeliki Koutantou; Writing by Dina Kyriakidou and Mike Winfrey; Editing by Hugh Lawson)